kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 Would download the container image avalible from https://registry.hub.docker.com/u/sjackman/bwa/ and use it to run the tool.

-Provide a ‘Dockerfile’ in the same directory as the tool wrapper.
+Provide a 'Dockerfile' in the same directory as the tool wrapper.
 This file will be built and the created image will be stored using the tag name provided in the requirements stanza.

 Next is the directive to run the wrapper shell script: